UANATACA/RA-REPO/ra_gui.md

 # What it is

+A Registration Authority is a public key infraestructure role delegated by a Certificaction Authority to manage the entire life-cycle of digital certificates.

 # How it works

-Globally, digital identity ecosystems are increasingly complex and consist of a wide range of identity models and actors with diverse responsibilities, interests, and priorities.
+The Uanataca Registration Authority service allows the generation and distribution of digital certificates, either by integrating the issuance and management into a business application through an API.

-Digital identities are created and used as part of a life-cycle that includes three fundamental stages:
+Digital certificates are created and used as part of a life-cycle that includes three fundamental stages:

 - registration, including enrollment and validation
-- issuance of documents or credentials
+- issuance of documents and credentials
 - authentication for service delivery

 ![img](https://raw.githubusercontent.com/UANATACA/RA-REPO/main/img/ra-hiw.png?token=ATF574VOX5KCM3NWSGWF47DALXLOY)